|Screenwriter's Retreat at Sundance

 The retreat structure is informal and flexible in order to meet your needs, respond to your questions, and discuss your writing issues.
 We will have plenty of contact before the retreat begins so that we can make the most of our time together.
 In fact, I will send you a questionnaire to ascertain your needs and requests after you register.

 Sundance is 46 miles from Salt Lake International Airport.
-A map will be provided after registration.
-Private autos are okay; campers and other large vehicles are not allowed.
 Click here for transportation options from the airport.

-Once you arrive at Sundance, a retreat package will be waiting for you when you pick up your cottage or room keys.
-Lodging information can be found on theregistration form.
+Once you arrive at Sundance, a retreat package will be waiting for you when you pick up your room or suite keys.
+Lodging information can be found on the registration form.

-That night from 7-8 p.m.
-(September 25), I'll be in the Wasatch Cabin waiting to meet you with light hors d'oeuvres.
+Wednesday night at 7 p.m., I’ll be in the Wasatch Cabin waiting to meet you with light hors d’oeuvres.
 This is an excellent opportunity to meet the other writers that will be attending.
-There is no requirement to attend this little occasion (which can continue to 10 p.m. if you wish); this is purely a social gathering.
+There is no requirement to attend this little occasion (which can continue to 9 p.m. if you wish); this is purely a social gathering.

 9:00 a.m.
 3:30 p.m.
 Wasatch Cabin.
 See photo of our cabin.
 A meal will be provided on all three days.